Learning Feature Embeddings for Discriminant Model based Tracking: Learning Feature Embeddings

-What Eq.~\ref{eq:shrinkage_modified} and Eq.~\ref{eq:shrinkage} have in common is that they are both used to solve the foreground-background class imbalance problem for regression learning where a large number of negative samples are easy ones in general.
-The main difference is that between them is that in Eq.~\ref{eq:shrinkage}, a test sample is regarded as easy one when its predict value is larger than its ground truth and their difference is less than $c$, whereas in Eq.~\ref{eq:shrinkage_modified}, we only consider the absolute difference to determine whether a test sample is easy one or not.
-In fact, we find that this change can not only accelerate the convergence speed in our network training but also improve the tracking accuracy in our online inference.
-Moreover, Eq.~\ref{eq:shrinkage_modified} can also be implemented with several lines of code under the current popular deep learning frameworks.
+Mathematically, the main difference between Eq.~\ref{eq:shrinkage} and Eq.~\ref{eq:shrinkage_original} is that a sample is regarded as an easy one if its predicted value is larger than its label and their difference is less than $c$ in Eq.~\ref{eq:shrinkage_original}, whereas in Eq.~\ref{eq:shrinkage}, we only consider the absolute difference to determine whether a sample is easy or not.
+In our experiments, we found that this modification can not only accelerate the convergence speed and reduce the validation loss in offline training, but also improve the accuracy in online tracking.
+Therefore, it may provide other researchers a better choice.

+Moreover, it is worth noting that the motivations for using shrinkage loss in our approach and \cite{Shrinkage} are quite different.
+In \cite{Shrinkage}, the purpose of using shrinkage loss is to prevent the discriminant model, \emph{i.e.}, filters, from under-fitting to a few foreground samples after iterative training.
+However, there is no such concern in our approach because the discriminant model is trained directly by a close-form solution rather than an iterative method.
+The purpose of using shrinkage loss in our approach is similar to that of using focal loss~\cite{Focal} in training detectors, that is, preventing the vast number of easy backgrounds from overwhelming the learning of feature embeddings.

+Based on the above design and discussions, the resulting network can be trained in an end-to-end way, obtaining optimal feature embeddings for the discriminant model-based tracker.
+Ideally, in online tracking, the learned feature embeddings should make the corresponding discriminant model, \emph{e.g.}, ridge regression model in this work, trained with the features extracted via them robust not only to the large appearance variation of the target object, but also to the heavy background clutters, thereby improving tracking accuracy.